+Since support for Excel 2013 ends in April 2023, this method of forecasting seasonality in Excel should be the predominant method.
 If you are using Excel 2013 or prior, check out my previous post here: https://exceloffthegrid.com/using-the-forecast-function-with-seasonality/

-Download the file: 0057 Forecast with Seasonality FORECST.ETS.xlsx
+File name: 0057 Forecast with Seasonality FORECAST.ETS.xlsx

 The arguments of the FORECAST.ETS function